-A clinical practicum experience that enables students in the area of Speech Pathology to obtain supervised, hands-on advanced practicum experiences in various communication, cognitive, swallowing, and hearing disorders.
+A clinical practicum experience required for all CSD majors that enables students in the area of Speech Pathology to obtain supervised, hands-on advanced practicum experiences in various communication, cognitive, swallowing, and hearing disorders.
 This practicum consists of monthly meetings, outside assignments, and 30 contact hours within more complex pediatric and geriatric populations in acute care, rehab, long-term care, and/or other clinical settings.
-This course is required for all CSD majors.
 Prerequisite: CSD 274 and 470.